About legal age in Australia

 - control what goes into their My Health Record and who has access to it.

-At 15, children can get their own Medicare card, or younger if they ask a parent or carer for it.
+At 15 years, children can get their own Medicare card, or younger if they ask a parent or carer for it.

-From 16, children can consent to medical and dental treatment in the same way that adults can.
+From 16 years, children can consent to medical and dental treatment in the same way that adults can.
 But they don’t have an automatic right to refuse treatment, particularly life-saving treatment.

 For more information

-- Teenagers seeing a GP alone
+- Teenagers seeing the GP alone

 - Teenagers with chronic health conditions: moving to adult care